 Rooibos comes from the South African shrub Aspalathus Linearis and is a firm favourite for a tea, with its popularity growing worldwide.
-There has long been acknowledged health benefits of rooibos tea and this is becoming even more evident given the increased research into the associated properties of rooibos.
+There has long been acknowledged health benefits of drinking rooibos tea and this is becoming even more evident given the increased research into the associated properties of Aspalathus Linearis.

-What are the health benefits of rooibos tea (aspalathus linearis)?
+What are the health benefits of drinking rooibos tea (aspalathus linearis)?

-Here are a few of the main benefits of drinking rooibos tea compared to conventional black tea from the Camellia Sinensis plant.
+Here are a few of the main health benefits of drinking rooibos tea from the Aspalathus Linearis, compared to conventional black tea:

 Although we know that caffeine has the benefits of increasing alertness, more research also suggests links between increased caffeine consumption and sleep disruption along with anxiety and stomach irritability.
 Aspalathus linearis is naturally caffeine free, so you are able to enjoy a warm cup of rooibos tea at night and still get a good night's sleep.
 Also, this means it does not require any intensive processing such as that seen with some black and green traditional tea blends that have undergone a decaffeination process using chemicals.
 Considering this and that both children and pregnant women are advised to limit caffeine consumption, having a great option such as rooibos available makes limiting caffeine much easier to handle.
 Not only this but caffeine is a diuretic, meaning it makes you produce urine so you pass more fluid which when not replaced is dehydrating, whereas a recent study in athletes showed that rooibos was as hydrating as water (1).